Tom de Freston: Career

 His writing is represented by the literary agent Harriet Moore at David Higham Associates.
 His debut work of narrative non-fiction, Wreck was published by Granta in 2022.
 His second narrative non-fiction book is forthcoming with Granta in March 2024.

+As of January 2026 his illustration work is represented by Paul Black at The Bright Agency.
 Julia and the Shark (2021, Hachette) in collaboration with his wife, Kiran Millwood Hargrave, was shortlisted for Waterstones Book of the Year and the Wainwright Prize for Children's Writing on Nature and Conservation.
 It won the inaugural Waterstones Children’s Gift of the year.
 In September 2022 their next collaboration, Leila and the Blue Fox will be published (Hachette).